Make a Healthier Vanilla Mug Cake in Less Than 10 Minutes

 In the spirit of improving on a good thing — like we did with our healthier take on the yummy Starbucks lemon loaf — we created this vanilla mug cake recipe.
 It’s filled with simple, healthy ingredients and just a touch of maple syrup for sweetness.

 If you want to keep this recipe Sugar Free 3-friendly, just leave out the maple syrup.
 With 13 grams of protein per serving, it’s a quick and easy snack idea.
-(You know, just in case you don’t want to sip an Openfit Plant-Based Protein Shake for every single snack.)
+(You know, just in case you don’t want to sip an Openfit Plant-Based Nutrition Shake for every single snack.)